Last updated: July 14, 2020.

 - You are still eligible to apply for the PPP even if you applied for or received an EIDL.

-- If your EIDL was used for payroll costs, your PPP loan must be used to refinance your EIDL.
+- If that EIDL loan was used for payroll costs, your PPP loan must be used to refinance your EIDL loan.

 - Any advance up to $10,000 on the EIDL will be deducted from the loan forgiveness amount of the PPP loan.